aws-samples/aws-service-catalog-reference-architectures/README.md

 ### You can execute ls -l if you are using linux terminal to see files available.
 ls -l
--rw-r--r--  1 username  staff   7873 Mar 12 16:07 README.md
+-rw-r--r--  1 username  staff   #### Mar 12 16:07 README.md
--rwxr-xr-x  1 username  staff   3358 Mar 12 15:19 sc-vpc-ra-setup.py
+-rwxr-xr-x  1 username  staff   #### Mar 12 15:19 sc-vpc-ra-setup.py
--rw-r--r--  1 username  staff  31408 Mar 12 16:10 sc-vpc-ra.json
+-rw-r--r--  1 username  staff  ##### Mar 12 16:10 sc-vpc-ra.json
--rw-r--r--  1 username  staff  15265 Mar 12 16:00 sc-vpc-ra.yml
+-rw-r--r--  1 username  staff  ##### Mar 12 16:00 sc-vpc-ra.yml
--rw-r--r--  1 username  staff 360954 Mar 12 17:53 sc-vpc-ra-architecture-multi-az.png
+-rw-r--r--  1 username  staff ###### Mar 12 17:53 sc-vpc-ra-architecture-multi-az.png

 ### Set execute permissions on an appropriate python setup script
 chmod +x sc-vpc-ra-setup.py

-### Verify whether your CLI is configured for appropraite region.
+### Verify whether your CLI is configured for appropriate region.
 Note that the script will create an AWS Service Catalog product along with corresponding portfolio.
 cat ~/.aws/config
 [default]
 region = us-east-2